openstreams/wflow/doc/wflow_emwaq.rst

 -  -F for writing additional files for FEWS or deltashell GUIs.
 -  -a for aggregation of results from cells to subcatchments.

-Finally, all the files produced by wflow\_emwaq needs to be included in the main input file from D-Emission/WAQ and the emission or water quality model can be run.
+Finally, all the files produced by wflow\_emwaq need to be included in the main input file from D-Emission/WAQ and the emission or water quality model can be run.
 An example of the command lines needed to run both wflow python scripts is:

 ::